YvesAugusto/Object-Localization/README.md

 # Object-Localization
 Colab code to detect object in a background image via deep learning.
 A VGG 16 neural network was fine tuned to make the detection.
+Detects and classifies a simpson characted which may appear on Ragnarok MMORPG background images.

 ## Results
 ![bart_0](https://user-images.githubusercontent.com/53539227/100528146-18845000-31b8-11eb-94bd-f67dc67954e1.png)